xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 ' %}

-## Exercise #3: Solve the Science Problem of Interest
+## Exercise #3: Use Applicaton to Model Science Problem of Interest

-Lets now use our `heat` application to solve our simple science question.
+Lets now use our `heat` application to model our simple science question.

 ### Additional Information / Assumptions